-- Transforming our investment model, and pump-priming areas of potential income generation - Deliver Net Zero by 2030 initially using our reserves and seeking Net Zero National Church-funding when enabled - Digitising our organisation.
+- Transforming our investment model, and pump-priming areas of potential income generation. - Deliver Net Zero by 2030 initially using our reserves and seeking Net Zero National Church-funding when enabled. - 20.
 The overall mission design can be viewed in this way: